palowski/react-tetris/README.md

 ## React Tetris

-super simple game written in React.
+super simple version of the classic game written in React.
 Just for fun.

 ## Scripts